 - 1.1 The Trust's risk registers are recorded on the Datix Risk Management System.
-This report is focussed on those strategic risks with a current rating of very high risk (a score of 20-25).
-A summary of all active High risks (15-16) is provided in Appendix A. Moderate and Low risks (12 and below) are managed at divisional level. - 1.2 There are several areas of Very high risk that have been included in previous Strategic Risk Reports and are currently being reviewed and updated by the risk leads in order to ensure that they reflect the areas of most risk, rather than a generic risk.
-These risks are therefore not included in this month's report in detail: - Managing emergency demand (currently rated 25) this is being reassessed in terms of specific risks regarding delayed ambulance handovers; overcrowding with A&E; delayed admissions; and meeting constitutional standards for A&E - Delays to planned care as a result of service changes during the Covid-19 pandemic (currently rated 25) - this is being assessed at specialty level to identify those areas where there is the greatest risk of harm.
+This report is focussed on those strategic risks with a current rating of very high risk (a score of 20-25). - 1.2 There are several areas of Very high risk that have been included in previous Strategic Risk Reports and are currently being reviewed and updated by the risk leads in order to ensure that they reflect the areas of most risk, rather than a generic risk.
+These risks are therefore not included in this month's report: - Managing emergency demand this is being reassessed in terms of specific risks regarding delayed ambulance handovers; overcrowding with A&E; delayed admissions; and meeting constitutional standards for A&E - Delays to planned care as a result of service changes during the Covid-19 pandemic - this is being assessed at specialty level to identify those areas where there is the greatest risk of harm.